-VII.
+VIII.
 COMMUNICATIONS

-A. REPORT WRITING
+A. Report Writing

-General learning goal: The student will understand the basic requirements of report writing.
+General Learning Goal: The student will understand the basic requirements of report writing.

 - 1. The student will identify the importance, purpose and format for investigative notes. - 2.
-The student will identify the characteristics of effective investigative reports and what types of reports may be required. - 3.
-The student will demonstrate an ability to write a clear, complete, and concise report.
+The student will identify the characteristics of effective police reporting and what types of reports may be required. - 3.
+The student will demonstrate the ability to write a clear, complete, and concise report. - 4.
+The student will become familiar with proper keyboarding techniques as they apply to police report writing and data entry needs. - 5.
+The student will demonstrate the ability to observe scenario situations and transfer their observations into an accurate written format.